 FMD 101.
-Basic Sewing, 2 hours, Offered periodically
+Basic Sewing, 2 credits, Offered periodically

 Fundamentals of sewing for non-majors.
 Principles of fabric selection and garment construction applied through exploration of basic techniques.
 Alteration and/or mending of commercial garments will also be addressed.
 Laboratory.
-CS, FMD, INTD, and FCSE majors may not enroll in this course.
+CS, FMD, INTD, and FCSE majors may not enroll in this course. \$30 fee.

 FMD 141.
-Design, Culture, and the Near Environment, 3 hours, Fall, Spring
+Design, Culture, and the Near Environment, 3 credits, Fall, Spring

-Impact of design in the near environment, emphasizing the ecosystem of cultures, symbols, and individuals as a means to understanding self and others. \$35 fee.
+Impact of design in the near environment, emphasizing the ecosystem of cultures, symbols, and individuals as a means to understanding self and others. \$40 fee.

 FMD 143.
-Fashion Industry, 3 hours, Spring odd years.
+Fashion Industry, 3 credits, Spring odd years.
 The dynamics, production, markets, procurement, and distribution of fashion.

 FMD 233.
-Presentation Techniques for Fashion, 3 hours, Fall even vears
+Presentation Techniques for Fashion, 3 credits, Fall even years.
 An exploration of techniques for presenting fashion, including fashion illustration and computer-aided design.
 Students will finish the course with the framework of a professional design portfolio created from a compilation of original work.
 Prerequisite: FMD 141 or instructor's consent. \$50 fee.

 FMD 241.
-Textiles, 3 hours, Fall
+Textiles, 3 credits, Fall